cherryyng/portfolio_generator/README.md

 ## Customizable Portfolio Index Generator
-Introduction:
+Ongoing project - in development

-This tool crafts personalized portfolios with a focus on large-cap stocks, aligning with specified risk preferences.
+This tool is attempting to craft a personalized portfolio with a focus on large-cap stocks, aligning with specified risk preferences.